A Supersymmetry Primer: Origins of supersymmetry breaking

-However, as noted in section \ref{subsec:origins.general}, the supersymmetry-breaking vacuum state in which we live may instead correspond to only a local minimum of the potential.
-It has recently been shown by Intriligator, Seiberg, and Shih \cite{Intriligator:2006dd} that even supersymmetric Yang-Mills theories with vector-like matter can have metastable vacuum states with non-vanishing $F$-terms that break supersymmetry, and lifetimes that can be arbitrarily long.
-(The simplest model that does this is just supersymmetric $SU(N_c)$ gauge theory, with $N_f$ massive flavors of quark and antiquark supermultiplets, with $N_c + 1 \leq N_f < 3 N_c/2$.)
-The possibility of a metastable vacuum state simplifies model building and opens up many new possibilities \cite{Intriligator:2006dd,metastablemodels}.
+The construction of such models that break supersymmetry through strong-coupling dynamics is non-trivial if one wants a stable supersymmetry-breaking ground state.
+In addition to the argument from the Nelson-Seiberg theorem that a $U(1)_R$ symmetry should be present, one can prove using the Witten index \cite{Wittenindex,AffleckDineSeiberg} that any strongly coupled gauge theory with only vectorlike, massive matter cannot spontaneously break supersymmetry in its true ground state.
+However, things are easier if one only requires a local (metastable) minimum of the potential.
+Intriligator, Seiberg, and Shih showed \cite{Intriligator:2006dd} that supersymmetric Yang-Mills theories with vectorlike matter can have metastable vacuum states with non-vanishing $F$-terms that break supersymmetry, and lifetimes that can be arbitrarily long.
+The simplest model that does this is remarkably economical; it is just supersymmetric $SU(N_c)$ gauge theory, with $N_f$ massive flavors of quark and antiquark supermultiplets, with $N_c + 1 \leq N_f < 3 N_c/2$.
+The recognition of the advantages of a metastable vacuum state opens up many new model building possibilities and ideas \cite{Intriligator:2006dd,Intriligator:2007py,metastablemodels}.

+The topic of known ways of breaking supersymmetry spontaneously through strongly coupled gauge theories is a big subject that is in danger of becoming vast, and is beyond the scope of this primer.
+Fortunately, there are several excellent reviews, including \cite{susybreakingrevs} for the more recent developments and \cite{dynamicalsusybreaking} for older models with stable vacua.
 Finding the ultimate cause of supersymmetry breaking is one of the most important goals for the future.
 However, for many purposes, one can simply assume that an $F$-term has obtained a VEV, without worrying about the specific dynamics that caused it.
 For understanding collider phenomenology, the most immediate concern is usually the nature of the couplings of the $F$-term VEV to the MSSM fields.
 This is the subject we turn to next.